 Behavior: Generally non-aggressive but dominant over smaller birds and submissive to larger ones.

-Backyard: Downy woodpeckers favors semi-open woodlands and wooded urban areas.
+Backyard: Downy woodpeckers favor semi-open woodlands and wooded urban areas.
 They are more likely to visit backyard feeders located in or near these habitat types.

 Nest: Downy woodpeckers nest in cavities they excavate in dead branches at variable heights from the ground.